lochrist/spui/README.md

 # API

 This section covers all the public Api for SPUI.
-If it becomes out of date (how could that happen?) you can always look at the typescript declaration file [here](TODO) to have access to the actual Api.
+If it becomes out of date (how could that happen?) you can always look at the typescript declaration files [here](dist/types/spui) to have access to the actual Api.

 ## DOM Manipulation